Humanising Workers Compensation: The Missed Opportunity

 This narrative reveals how our thinking can become infected by the anthropological assumption that people are cogs in the wheels of a commercially focussed organisation, it allows us to wind back support.
 It allows for dehumanisation.

 I have also heard the ubiquitous argument that good injury management leads to lower premiums and, the prevention is better than cure trope, continually expressed as truisms.
 But I worry that these are close cousins of the commercial focus theme.
 I understand both but my observation is that they fertilise attributions with a dehumanising trajectory in the form of trendy reductionist interventions and narratives.

 Having made this point, I want to be explicit.
 A commercial focus and/or a preventative emphasis are not to be dismissed.
 I am just suggesting wariness about what comes next.

-The discussion about suitable duties was equally as frustrating and familiar.
+The discussion about suitable duties was as equally as frustrating and familiar.
 After doing my best to prime a busy school principal by using the word creative several times.
-After doing my best to emphasise the unique skill set of a man who has spent his career anticipating violent outbursts and distracting and encouraging and listening to rejected teens, I posed the question, how can we utilise this mans special skills in an outpost where staff have been seeking him out to help them problem solve during his theoretical absence?
-The answer, sadly, demonstrated and confirmed Ken Robinsons lament that schools and educational institutions value a structured, industrialised routine over creativity.
+After doing my best to emphasize the unique skill set of a man who has spent his career anticipating violent outbursts and distracting and encouraging and listening to rejected teens, I posed the question, how can we utilize this mans special skills in an outpost where the staff has been seeking him out to help them problem solve during his theoretical absence?
+The answer, sadly, demonstrated and confirmed Ken Robinson’s lament that schools and educational institutions value a structured, industrialized routine over creativity.
 We will have to carry him, he said.

 In fact he takes this further;